LNA/PassRuby/README.md

     rspec/spec/refactor

-to see the failing tests of that section.

 6. Choose a directory (array, hash) to work on and save one of the files for guard to start listening